-William M. Newman, son of William I. Newman of the board of education, was the victim of a dastardly assault. near his home in Park Valley, Utah, on Tuesday, with the result that he will be disfigured for life.
+William M. Newman, son of William Mrs. Robbins and 7-year-old daugh-ter, residing at 1213 Iola avenue, are reported as being ill with smallpox.
+They are under quarantine at their J. Newman of the board of education, was the victim of a dastardly assault near his home in Park Valley, Utah, on fuesday, with the result that he will be